justwillj/SQL-Queries/README.md

 1. Clone the repository
 2. cd into the sql_queries_TEMPLATE directory
 3. Ensure docker is running and create a postgres container `docker run --name sql-queries -d -p 5432:5432 postgres`
-4. Run `docker exec -i -u postgres sql-queries pg_restore -C -d postgres < college-export.dump`
+4. Run `docker exec -i -u postgres sql-queries pg_restore -C -d postgres < college-export.dump` (Note: this command will not work in PowerShell, use bash instead)

 This will restore the "college" database with the test data you will need to complete the SQL Queries Exercise.